SirishaDuddukunta/Data-Analysis/README.md

 # pandas
-It consists of  almost all the commands of pandas
+It consists of  almost all the commands of python libraries